|

 kindness?
 Instead the playing fields are

-strewn with jealousy, pomposity, inflation, rudeness, self-interest, quick
+strewn with boasting, pomposity, inflation, jealousy, rudeness, self-interest,

-teaches us to put our trust in power, mastery, and competitive strategyand
+sports teaches us to put our trust in power, mastery, and competitive

-to kill, whip, trounce, or trample anyone who gets in our way.
-And all of
+strategy—and to kill, whip, trounce, or trample anyone who gets in our

-this sportsman frenzy stands completely opposed to true Christian
+way.
+All of this “sportsman” frenzy stands completely opposed

 |